nkosingaleka/appointment-booking-system/README.md

 #### Dependencies

-The project uses [Composer](https://getcomposer.org/) and [npm](https://www.npmjs.com/) dependencies for automatic testing, which can be installed by running the `composer install` and `npm i` commands in the root folder.
+The project uses [Composer](https://getcomposer.org/) and [npm](https://www.npmjs.com/) dependencies for automatic testing and documentation generation, which can be installed by running the `composer install` and `npm i` commands in the root folder.

 ### Using XAMPP